THE ULTIMATE ABS WORKOUT GUIDE

 Here are a few of my best tips:

 - Make every rep count by striving for meaningful contractions and not speed or number of reps.
 Go slow and use that mind-to-muscle connection.

 - With bottom-up or lower abs movements, focus on lifting the pelvis, NOT the legs, as mentioned in the lower abs section.
 Squeeze your legs together to make your pelvis even more stable.

-- With top-down or upper abs movements such as a traditional crunch, try to focus on lifting your shoulder blades off the ground and don’t crank on the neck.
+- With top-down or upper abs movements such as a traditional crunch, try to focus on lifting your shoulder blades off the floor and don’t crank on the neck.
 Pretend there is a line just at the bottom of your ribcage and try to fold your body at that line when you are crunching.
 This gives a much better contraction of the rectus abdominis.